-University of Ibadan Student Who Didn’t Want to Study Law Bags First-class Degree, Shares Story
+University of Ibadan Student Who Didn’t Want to Study Law Bags First-Class Degree, Shares Story

-University of Ibadan Student Who Didn’t Want to Study Law Bags First-class Degree, Shares Story
+University of Ibadan Student Who Didn’t Want to Study Law Bags First-Class Degree, Shares Story

 Source: Twitter

-Lady bags first class from UI
+Lady bags first-class degree from UI

-According to her, she fell in love with sports law along the line and ended up bagging a first class.
+According to her, however, she fell in love with sports law along the line and ended up bagging a first class.

 Read also

-"15th December 2025: I wrote my final exams as an undergraduate in the University of Ibadan 22nd December 2025: I officially signed out of the University of Ibadan 5th January 2026: Submitted my project in partial fulfillment of this LLB."
+"December 15, 2025: I wrote my final exams as an undergraduate at the University of Ibadan.
+December 22, 2025: I officially signed out of the University of Ibadan.
+January 5, 2026: Submitted my project in partial fulfilment of this LLB."

 See her X posts below:

-Netizens celebrate UI first class law graduate
+Netizens celebrate UI first-class law graduate

 Her story triggered reactions on social media, as many people congratulated the law graduate on her academic feat.